-- annually review and approve corporate goals and objectives relative to the Chief Executive Officer evaluation, compensation and performance; - review and approve our executive compensation policies and practices; - supervise the administration of our employee benefit plans, including the 2016 Omnibus Incentive Plan; - retain and terminate any compensation consultant to be used to assist in the evaluation of director, CEO, or senior executive compensation; - review and approve annually for senior executives of the company: (a) the annual base salary level; (b) the annual incentive opportunity level; (c) the long-term incentive opportunity level; (d) employment agreements, severance agreements, and change in control agreements/provisions; and (e) special or supplemental benefits; - review annually the risks that arise from our compensation policies and determine whether such risks are reasonably likely to have a material adverse effect; and - review and assess our senior management succession plan on an annual basis.
+- · annually review and approve corporate goals and objectives relative to the Chief Executive Officer evaluation, compensation and performance; - review and approve our executive compensation policies and practices; - supervise the administration of our employee benefit plans, including the 2016 Omnibus Incentive Plan; - retain and terminate any compensation consultant to be used to assist in the evaluation of director, CEO, or senior executive compensation; - review and approve annually for senior executives of the company: (a) the annual base salary level; (b) the annual incentive opportunity level; (c) the long-term incentive opportunity level; (d) employment agreements, severance agreements, and change in control agreements/provisions; and (e) special or supplemental benefits; - review annually the risks that arise from our compensation policies and determine whether such risks are reasonably likely to have a material adverse effect; and - review and assess our senior management succession plan on an annual basis.

 The Compensation Committee has a written charter, which can be found on our website at www.nninc.com.
 The functions of the Compensation Committee are discussed in further detail in the section entitled "Compensation Committee Report" herein.
-The Compensation Committee met eight times in 2016.
+The Compensation Committee met six times in 2017.

 Governance Committee.
-The Governance Committee consists of Robert E. Brunner, who serves as Chairman, and Messrs.
-Warshaw, Morris and Floyd.
+The Governance Committee consists of Robert E. Brunner, who serves as Chairman, Messrs.
+Warshaw and Floyd and Ms. Smith.
 All members of the Governance Committee are independent as defined by Nasdaq rules.
 Among other matters as provided in its charter, the Governance Committee's primary duties and responsibilities are to:

-• review and recommend qualified candidates for membership on the Board;

-- establish procedures for the retirement or replacement of Board members; - establish a process and criteria for Board membership; - review a candidate's qualifications and any potential conflicts with our interests; - assess the contributions and qualifications of current Directors in connection with their re-nomination to the Board; - establish a process and criteria for Committee membership and each Committee's chair; - develop and maintain our Governance Principles; - oversee the process of providing information to the Board; and - provide oversight and review the Board performance on an annual basis.
+- · review and recommend qualified candidates for membership on the Board; - establish procedures for the retirement or replacement of Board members; - establish a process and criteria for Board membership; - review a candidate's qualifications and any potential conflicts with our interests; - assess the contributions and qualifications of current Directors in connection with their re-nomination to the Board; - establish a process and criteria for Committee membership and each Committee's chair; - develop and maintain our Governance Principles; - · oversee the process of providing information to the Board; and - provide oversight and review the Board performance on an annual basis.

 In reviewing and recommending qualified candidates for membership on the Board, the Governance Committee seeks input from the Chairman, other Board members, and professional search firms, if applicable.
 The Governance Committee will also consider and evaluate any qualified candidates recommended by stockholders.
-The Governance Committee recently engaged a professional search firm to assist in identifying and evaluating candidates.
-Through such process, the Governance Committee identified Carey A. Smith to be nominated for election to the Board.
-Ms. Smith was nominated for election to the Board at the Board meeting held on March 16, 2017.
-Ms. Smith, if elected, will replace Mr. Morris, who will be retiring effective as of the 2017 Annual Meeting.